jaddison/django-simple-templates/README.md

 - provide the means to **isolate template designer effort**; reduce web developer involvement
 - provide an easy way to **launch flat or simple pages quickly**; no URL pattern or view needed
-- provide a quick and simple method to do **A/B testing (split testing) with Django templates**
+- provide a quick and simple method to **test page variations with Django templates**

 Use Cases
 ----
 If you need to quickly launch landing pages for marketing campaigns, then **django-simple-templates** is for you.

-If you have a great web designer who knows next to nothing about Django, then **django-simple-templates** is likely a good fit.
+If you have a great web designer who knows next to nothing about Django, then **django-simple-templates** is a good fit.
 It helps to reduce the need for:

 - training web designers on Django URL patterns, views, etc. - you can restrict the necessary knowledge to Django templates and template tags (custom and/or builtin)
 - involving web developers to create stub page templates or to convert designer-created static HTML pages to Django templates

-If you want to be able to **A/B test any Django template** with an external service such as GACE (Google Analytics Content Experiments), then **django-simple-templates** will absolutely help you.
+If you want to be able to **A/B test any Django template**, then **django-simple-templates** will absolutely help you.
 I've always found A/B testing with Django (and frameworks in general) to be somewhat painful - hopefully this app alleviates that pain for others too.

 Installation